Bryan Reynolds Player Props: Pirates vs. Brewers

-Bryan Reynolds -- batting .318 in his past 10 games -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Adrian Houser on the mound, on August 3 at 7:15 PM ET.
+Bryan Reynolds -- with a slugging percentage of .524 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Colin Rea on the hill, on August 4 at 8:10 PM ET.

-In his most recent game, he had three hits (going 3-for-5) against the Tigers.
+He had a one-hit performance in his previous game (1-for-3) against the Brewers.

 Bryan Reynolds Game Info & Props vs. the Brewers